lowleveldesign/process-governor/README.md

       --env=VALUE            A text file with environment variables (each line in form: VAR=VAL).
 Applies only to newly created processes.
+  -n, --node=VALUE           The preferred NUMA node for the process.
   -c, --cpu=VALUE            If in hex (starts with 0x) it is treated as an
                                affinity mask, otherwise it is a number of CPU cores assigned to your app.
+If you also provide the NUMA node, this setting will apply only to this node.
   -r, --recursive            Apply limits to child processes too (will wait
                                for all processes to finish).
       --newconsole           Start the process in a new console window.